 While most visitors come to see the historic sights, they linger to enjoy the one-of-a-kind boutiques and excellent restaurants.
 A day in San Juan Capistrano provides a glimpse of California life long before its freeways and metropolises.

-What To Do In San Juan Capistrano
+Things To Do In San Juan Capistrano

-Today, visitors can stroll the beautiful grounds of the mission and learn about life here in the late 18th and early 19th centuries.
+Today, visitors can stroll the beautiful grounds of the historic mission and learn about life here in the late 18th and early 19th centuries.
 One of the highlights of the property is the Serra Chapel, named for Father Junipero Serra, the founder of nine of California’s missions.

 Most striking in the basilica is the Grand Retablo, a 42-foot-high cedar altar decorated with gold leaf in the baroque style.
 The Retablo was designed by 84 artisans in Madrid.

-Walk Through The Los Rios Historic District
+3. Los Rios Historic District

 No visit to San Juan would be complete without wandering through the Los Rios Historic District, the oldest neighborhood in California.
 There are 40 homes remaining here, including three adobe structures.
 While the mission was in operation, this was home to many of the builders and ranchers.
 Most of the homes are now private residences, but a few have been converted into shops and restaurants.
 The San Juan Capistrano Historical Society offers tours of the district once a week.